National Implementation Evaluation of the Health Profession Opportunity Grants to Serve TANF Recipients and Other Low-Income Individuals, 2012-2016

 - How are health professions training programs being implemented across the grantee sites?

 - What changes to the service delivery system are associated with program implementation?

 - What individual level outputs and outcomes occur (e.g., recruitment, enrollment, retention, completion (accreditation/certification), job entry, employment retention and advancement, and earning)?

 - What can be learned about how best to implement these programs for this population (what implementation and/or systems components are related to programs outputs and outcomes)?

 - What key components appear necessary or contribute to the success of these programs?

 This work is being conducted through a contract to Abt Associates and its subcontractor The Urban Institute.

-The points of contact are Molly Irwin and Mary Mueggenborg.
+The point of contact is Mary Mueggenborg.